The 20 Best Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency Doctors Near Me in New York, US

 English

-Akash Ferdaus is a primary care provider, practicing in Geriatrics and Internal Medicine in Brooklyn, New York.
+Akash Ferdaus is a primary care provider, practicing in Family Medicine in Brooklyn, New York.
 Dr. Ferdaus is rated as an Advanced provider by MediFind in the treatment of Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency.
-His top areas of expertise are Osteomyelitis in Children, Obesity in Children, Vitamin D Deficiency, Gastrostomy, and Hip Replacement.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Osteomyelitis in Children, Obesity in Children, Vitamin D Deficiency, Gastrostomy, and Hip Replacement.

 Experienced in Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency